systemtruststores/systemtruststores.github.io/docs/README.md

 - No need to duplicate certificates outside of the trust store
 - The system manages custom certificates (e.g. corporate TLS inspection certificates)

-### on macOS
+#### on macOS

 On macOS the trust store is the Keychain.

-You can integrate with the Keychain in the following ways:
+Language runtimes can integrate with the Keychain in the following ways:

 - `Security.framework`: this is the low-level approach where you fetch TLS certificates from the Keychain, and your app code decides what to do with them.
 - `URLSession`: this is the high-level approach where your language's HTTPS client becomes a wrapper for Apple's `URLSession` HTTPS client.
 This means that that you get any TLS certificate handling optimizations in `URLSession` (e.g. caching) 'for free'.

-### on Windows
+#### on Windows

 On Windows the trust store is the Windows Certificate Store.

-You can integrate with the Windows Certificate Store in the following ways:
+Language runtimes can integrate with the Windows Certificate Store in the following ways:

 - `schannel`
 - `CryptoAPI`

-### on Linux
+#### on Linux

-Linux distributions don't have a single keychain-like trust store API that you can use.
-(The closest offerings are perhaps GNOME Keyring or KDE Wallet, but they are tied to their respective ecosystems.)
-Instead certificates are stored directly on the filesystem, following the Filesystem Hierarchy Standard.
+Linux distributions don't have a truststore API like the macOS Keychain.
+(The closest offerings are perhaps GNOME Keyring or KDE Wallet, but these are *keystores* for holding passwords, rather than *truststores* for holding root certificates.)
+Instead, certificates are stored directly on the filesystem, following the Filesystem Hierarchy Standard.

 The typical approach that native trust store integration wrappers take is to let OpenSSL look up the certificates on Linux (or at least, use OpenSSL conventions to determine the certificate search path), but step in to customize TLS certificate handling on other systems.